Back to school: Relief teachers 'like unicorns'

 "So there'll be schools where everybody needs to wear masks and there'll be schools where nobody's wearing masks.

-"Really it would be much simpler if the ministry would just draw a line in the sand and say everybody needs to wear masks or nobody needs to wear masks," he said.
+"Really it would be much simpler if the ministry would just draw a line in the sand and say everybody needs to wear masks or nobody needs to wear masks."

 Goodall said like schools everywhere, those in Invercargill were finding it nearly impossible to find relief teachers.

-"We're in the position now where relievers are almost impossible to find," he said.
+"We're in the position now where relievers are almost impossible to find."